 As soon as possible after the race (ideally in less than 30 minutes), eat a meal (or at least a good snack, depending on the length of the race), containing both protein and carbohydrates.
 This meal contains everything you need to repair your muscles.

 Also, be sure to eat protein throughout the day after the race.
 Chocolate milk is a good “all-inclusive” formula for recovery, regardless of whether it is made from dairy products or plant-based milk.
 However, this drink is perfect for recovery, but its high sugar level is not recommended on other occasions!
 Finally, smoothies can also help you recover.
 Mix fruit, milk, or yogurt with honey or maple syrup.

 The role of essential micronutrients (Work out and eat well)

 They are used to build, repair, and maintain your muscles and tissues as well as for the proper functioning of your immune system.
 From a nutritional point of view, there is no difference between animal and vegetable proteins.

 Carbohydrates give your muscles and brain energy.
 They allow a reserve of energy in the muscles and the liver.
-There are two types of carbohydrates: simple (sugary drinks or candies) and complexes (bread, pasta, fruits, and vegetables) …
+There are two types of carbohydrates: simple (sugary drinks or candies) and complex (bread, pasta, fruits, and vegetables) …

-They are energy reserves for adipose tissue and they carry fat-soluble vitamins and essential fatty acids.
+They are energy reserves for adipose tissue and carry fat-soluble vitamins and essential fatty acids.
 They are divided into two categories: the “good” fats (olive oil, avocado, nuts, fish, etc.) and the “bad” fats (frying, saturated fats) …

 Food and hydration needs are individual and differ from person to person; it’s up to you to find what suits you best.
 Also, before an event like a race, avoid eating new foods.